dbernhard-0x7CD/simple-reaction-daemon/README.md

 # Configuration

 The service is configured by so called **target files** in `/etc/srd/NAME.conf` (with arbitrary name) which follow the following format:
 They can be dependent on eachother by configuring `depends`.
+If a dependency is unreachable then the current target won't be checked and no action will be taken.

 ```
 # destination IP